You are here

 Crops at Monticello

-Tobacco, wheat, and other grains were the primary crops at Monticello during Thomas Jefferson's lifetime.
+Enslaved laborers cultivated tobacco, wheat, and other grains as the primary crops at Monticello during Thomas Jefferson's lifetime.
 The following chronology records the transition from tobacco to grains.

 1740s-1769: Monticello, as we know it today, was a part of Shadwell farm, the birthplace of Thomas Jefferson.
 At that time, it was a 3,000-acre tobacco plantation, established by Peter Jefferson in the early 1740s.
 Tobacco plants required very intensive labor and had a damaging effect on the soil.
 Of the 50 enslaved individuals on the plantation at the time, 30 lived and worked on the Shadwell farm.
 Due to the nature of the tobacco plants, the plantings were generally small and moved after several seasons.
 In many cases, the tobacco plants would be replaced by corn.